Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Verizon Wireless at its Bellevue facility, reporting 814 affected workers.
+The biggest impact was at Verizon Wireless at its Bellevue facility, reporting 814 affected workers.
 Delta Air Lines Reservation Call Center followed with 189 workers.

 Trend & Outlook